HB-Portfolio/portfolio-asteroid-field/README.md

 ## How to Play

 - Use the left and right arrow keys to move the spaceship.
-- Avoid colliding with the asteroids.
-- Collect stars to increase your score.
+- Avoid colliding with the asteroids to increase your score..
 - The game speed increases over time, so stay alert!

 Feel free to explore the code and see how the game is implemented.
 If you have any questions or feedback, don't hesitate to reach out.